richardjharris/yomikun-database/doc/future_ideas.md

 This lists stuff I don't have time to do now, but could look at in the future.

+Wikipedia EN/WikiData contribute only ~20k names each compared to Wikipedia JA's 202k.
+The epwings even fewer.

 ## Code quality

 NameData is too big